Understanding Feasibility Studies: Key Factors And Analysis

 Feasibility studies are characterized by their systematic and objective approach to decision-making.
 They provide an opportunity to:

-• Evaluate alternatives: Feasibility studies allow for the comparison of different solutions to a problem.
+• Evaluate alternatives: Feasibility studies allow for comparing different solutions to a problem.

 • Mitigate risk: By identifying potential issues early, feasibility studies can help to mitigate risk.